pingcap/docs-dm/en/usage-scenario-shard-merge.md

 ## Migration task configuration

-The complete configuration of the migration task is shown as below.
+The complete configuration of the migration task is shown as follows.
 For more details, see [Data Migration Task Configuration File](task-configuration-file.md).

 {{< copyable "" >}}